Gaffney-Labs/prayerbits/README.md

 Simply, press the button to advance a prayer.

 # Troubleshooting
-A bizarre error can occur where gibberish is displayed, and uploading again resolves the issue.
+* A bizarre error can occur where gibberish is displayed, and uploading again (sometimes repeatedly) resolves the issue.
+* The included Fritzing file fails to route correctly in schematic view.